Facing Drug Charges in Bradenton? Get Guidance That Protects Your Future

 Key defense strategies we employ:

-Challenging Constructive Possession: In cases where drugs were found in a vehicle or a residence with multiple occupants, we argue that the State cannot prove exclusive knowledge and control, casting reasonable doubt on the central element of possession.
+Challenging constructive possession: In cases where drugs were found in a vehicle or a residence with multiple occupants, we argue that the State cannot prove exclusive knowledge and control, casting reasonable doubt on the central element of possession.

-Lab Testing and Chain of Custody: We challenge the reliability of the forensic testing and demand strict adherence to the chain of custody.
+Lab testing and chain of custody: We challenge the reliability of the forensic testing and demand strict adherence to the chain of custody.
 Any break in the documentation can be used to question whether the substance tested in the lab is the same as the substance seized.

-"Mere Possession" vs. "Intent to Sell": Where the State attempts to enhance a possession charge to "Intent to Sell," we present evidence (such as personal usage amounts and testimony) to argue the drugs were solely for personal consumption, mandating a reduction of the charge.
+"Mere possession" vs. "intent to sell": Where the State attempts to enhance a possession charge to "intent to sell," we present evidence (such as personal usage amounts and testimony) to argue the drugs were solely for personal consumption, supporting a reduction of the charge.

 Why Retain a Drug Crime Attorney in Bradenton